 Visually, the device looks a lot like the now-discontinued Nest Cam Outdoor.
 However, it is significantly larger than that older model to accommodate the non-removable battery pack inside.
 The whole device is about the size of a coffee mug — it even looks a bit like one when stood upright.

 Outside of its wireless capabilities, it delivers all the features you’d expect from a Nest security camera.
 It alerts you when it spots something, records footage automatically, saves that footage in the cloud, and integrates easily with Google Assistant (but is not compatible with Alexa or HomeKit).
 However, unlike past models, it has on-device machine learning capabilities, which allows a lot of its AI smarts to happen quickly and securely without needing to ping Google’s servers.

 There’s also a small but powerful speaker built into the camera, allowing you to both hear what’s going on as well as project your voice to the camera’s surroundings.
 This is very similar to the previously mentioned Nest Outdoor Cam.

 Around the world, the Google Nest Cam comes in one color called Snow.
 While the Google Store only sells the Nest Cam individually, for those that want multiple cameras you can buy a twin pack ($329) at a discount from retailers like Best Buy.

 Do note that aside from the battery-powered version we tested, there is a different model of this new Nest Cam ($99) that comes in multiple colors, officially called the Google Nest Cam (wired).
-However, that product cannot be used wirelessly, is indoor-only, and has no release date as of yet.
+However, that product cannot be used wirelessly and is indoor-only.
 For the sake of simplicity, we will refer to the wireless version of the camera as the Google Nest Cam.
-Google is also releasing a Nest Cam with Floodlight ($279) in the future.
+Keep in mind that Google also released a Nest Cam with Floodlight ($279) for greater visibility at night.

 What can the Google Nest Cam do?